-This is part 4 in a series of blog posts where successful coaches in the Vasa community answer important questions to help you swim stronger, better, faster.
+This article is part of a series of blog posts where successful coaches in the Vasa community answer important questions to help you swim stronger, better, faster.

 How do you integrate dryland Vasa training with in-water swimming?
 What’s your favorite workout to help athletes progress from Vasa dryland training and pool swimming to open water swimming & especially race preparation?

 Training with the Vasa SwimErg and/or Vasa Trainer can supplement an athlete’s in-water swimming routine.
 The Vasa SwimErg and Trainer Pro each provide the opportunity to practice and strengthen specific swimming movements (the catch or the finish of the stroke, for example).
 Less-experienced swimmers can especially benefit from feeling/strengthening these movements out of the pool, where they have a better awareness of their movements and don’t need to worry about staying afloat.

 Less experienced swimmers who haven’t yet developed a great “feel” for the water will have a harder time learning these movements in the water since it’s an unfamiliar medium providing the feedback.

 I compliment my longer workouts in the pool with shorter Vasa sessions when I work specifically on my technique or on my power.
 I also use the Erg to isolate movements to one arm (and then do the same on the other side) to help my stroke feel more balanced in the water.

 Read more about Olympian Joe Maloy’s approach here: Effecient Dryland Swim Training